hphelion/documentation/cloudos/install.beforeyouinstall.md

 2. In the browser, enter **http://192.168.124.10:9000** to launch the Operational Dashboard user interface.
 IMPORTANT: Use Google Chrome or Mozilla Firefox.

-3. On the Environment tab, review the types of prepreqisites, servers, connections, and networks in your environment.
+3. On the Environment tab, review the types of prerequisites, servers, connections, and networks in your environment.

 ## Next Step